Virginia's 28th Senate district

 Virginia's 28th Senate district is one of 40 districts in the Senate of Virginia.
-It has been represented by Republican Richard Stuart since 2008.
+It has been represented by Republican Bryce Reeves since 2024, when he was redistricted from the 17th district.

 Geography

-District 28 stretches from the far reaches of the D.C. metropolitan area to the Northern Neck, incorporating parts of Prince William, Stafford, Spotsylvania, King George, and Westmoreland Counties.
+District 28 is located in north-central Virginia.
+The district is part of the Piedmont and Blue Ridge Mountains regions of Virginia, including the counties of Culpeper, Greene, Madison, Orange, Rappahannock, and portions of Fauquier and Spotsylvania.

-The district overlaps with Virginia's 1st, 7th, and 10th congressional districts, and with the 2nd, 13th, 28th, 31st, 40th, 50th, 51st, 54th, 87th, 88th, and 99th districts of the Virginia House of Delegates.
+The district overlaps with Virginia's 7th and 10th congressional districts, and with the 61st, 62nd, 63rd, and 66th districts of the Virginia House of Delegates.